bradleyeckert/chad/doc/isa.md

 Power dissipation is caused by wires.
 In a shift register, the bits are right next to each other.
 It should synthesize nicely, with the business end where you want it.
+That is low power computing.

 The simulator models stacks with circular buffers.
 It reports overflow and underflow to avoid the difference in overflow and underflow behavior that you would see when using a shift register stack.

 Data and return stacks don't need to be deep.
-A frame stack abstraction should be used by library code to move excess stack contents to and from the frame stack (in data memory) to prevent possible stack overflow.
+A frame stack abstraction (`frame.f`) can be used by library code to move excess stack contents to and from the frame stack (in data memory) to prevent possible stack overflow.
-A complex chunk of code would be preceded by `f[` *( depth -- )* to minimize stacks and `]f` would restore the stacks.
+A complex chunk of code would be preceded by `stack[` *( depth -- )* to minimize stacks and `]stack` would restore the stacks.
-For example, `2 f[` would leave nothing but two items on the data stack and an empty return stack. `d.r` uses `f[`, for example.
+For example, `2 stack[` would leave nothing but two items on the data stack and an almost empty return stack. `d.r` uses `fstack`, for example.
 The simulator word `stats` tells you how deep your code is actually stacking.
+With some stack management, 16-cell hardware stacks are sufficient.

 ## chad vs MISC